Mikk155/Sven-Co-op/develop/information/install.md

 ### Installing Content

-to install any script from this repository you simply have to include it in your map_script or trigger_script, noramlly my entities and scripts register automatically.
+To install any script from this repository you simply have to include it in your map_script or trigger_script, noramlly my entities and scripts register automatically.

 map_script:
 ```angelscript